 A Wealth of Opportunity

-Students have a wide variety of opportunities: one act play, literary, softball, cheerleading football, shotgun team, basketball, baseball, track, golf, tennis and wrestling are some of the activities offered on campus.
+Students have a wide variety of opportunities: one act play, literary, cross country, softball, cheerleading, football, shotgun team, basketball, baseball, track, and tennis are some of the activities offered on campus.
 Additionally, students have many clubs they can join as they learn to serve the school and community.
 Westwood helps all students become well rounded servant leaders and team players.

 Westwood has a long tradition of competing and winning in everything from sports to literary.
-This attitude of teamwork, a commitment to excellence, and well roundedness is part of the DNA of successful Westwood students.
+This attitude of teamwork, a commitment to excellence, and being well rounded is part of the DNA of successful Westwood students.
 We are a team, on the field and off.

 Time Honored Traditions

 Westwood has many time -honored traditions passed down over the last 45+ years.
 From pep rallies to prom, Homecoming to seniors having “little brothers and sisters” in K5 — Westwood has many traditions that bring us together.

 We also have events that remind us about what matters in life.
 On Tuesdays, grades 6-12 have activity period.
 Students who do not go to club meetings get together in the Commons Area for a Christian devotional and character education emphasis.
 Events like Veteran’s Day, Grandparent’s Day, and college fairs give students ongoing opportunities to serve and learn.
 “See You at the Pole” is an optional time for prayer and there are times during the year, the entire school family gathers for school-wide prayer.

 The mathematics department at Westwood School provides an excellent college-preparatory curriculum for both Honors and College Prep (CP) students.
 At the beginning of 8th grade, upon the recommendation of school faculty, parents choose to place their child in either the CP or Honors mathematics track.
 Students in the honors track have the opportunity to earn college credit through the Dual Enrollment program.